Pasta Bolognese

 • Add the milk and allow it to simmer until it has mostly evaporated, stirring occasionally, in order to help tenderize the beef, about 10 minutes.

-• Add crushed tomatoes, tomato paste, bay leaf, oregano and nutmeg.
+• Add the crushed tomatoes, tomato paste, bay leaf, oregano and nutmeg.
 Mix to combine, bring mixture to a boil and then simmer on low uncovered for at least 30 minutes, but preferably 1-2 hours.
 Simmering for longer will enhance the flavor.
-Remove from heat and remove the bay leaf.
+Remove from heat and discard the bay leaf.

 • When ready to serve, bring a large pot of salted water to a boil.
-Serve the cooked pasta in individual bowls and spoon the Bolognese sauce over it.
+Cook the pasta and add to individual bowls.
+Spoon the Bolognese sauce over it.
 Garnish with freshly chopped parsley and grated Parmesan cheese, if desired.

 Notes